Feds to seek death penalty in Virginia gang killings

 “It fits nicely into President Trump’s rhetoric concerning illegal immigration,” Jenkins said.

 Zelaya Martinez is one of 11 people charged in the slayings; all are natives of El Salvador.
+U.S. Immigration and Customs Enforcement said detainers have been lodged against all 11 defendants.

 The other 10 will not face the death penalty.